cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 {% endnote %}

 {% note info %}
-To work around the need to reference elements, Cypress has a feature {% url 'known as aliasing' aliases-and-references %}.
+To work around the need to reference elements, Cypress has a feature {% url 'known as aliasing' variables-and-aliases %}.
 Aliasing  helps you to **store** and **save** element references for future use.
 {% endnote %}

 ***Using {% url `.then()` then %} To Act On A Subject***